yguitton/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ## Quality Control

 We first have to check if our data contains adapter sequences that we have to remove.
 A typical CUT&RUN experiment has a read length of 30-80 nt.
-We can check the raw data quality with **FastQC**.
+We can check the raw data quality with **Falco**.

 > <hands-on-title>Quality Control</hands-on-title>
 >
 > 1. {% tool [Flatten collection](__FLATTEN__) %} with the following parameters convert the list of pairs into a simple list:
 >     - *"Input Collection"*: `2 PE fastqs`
 >
-> 2. {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.73+galaxy0) %} with the following parameters:
+> 2. {% tool [Falco](toolshedtoolshed.g2.bx.psu.edu/repos/iuc/falco/falco/1.2.4+galaxy0) %} with the following parameters:
 >       - {% icon param-collection %} *"Raw read data from your current history"*: Choose the output of **Flatten collection** {% icon tool %} selected as **Dataset collection**.
-> 3. Inspect the web page output of **FastQC** {% icon tool %} for the `Rep1_forward` sample.
+> 3. Inspect the web page output of **Falco** {% icon tool %} for the `Rep1_forward` sample.
 Check what adapters are found at the end of the reads.
 >
 >    > <question-title></question-title>
 >    >